 Trend Micro Enhances AI Safety And Security In NVIDIA Enterprise AI Factories

-Trend Secure AI Factory supports NVIDIA NeMo continuous model safety evaluation and improvement lifecycle

-DALLAS, June 11, 2025 /PRNewswire/ -- Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ), a global cybersecurity leader, today announced its adoption of the NVIDIA Agentic AI Safety blueprint, enhancing foundational security to help ensure customers' AI systems are protected across their full development and deployment lifecycle.

-To read more about how Trend enhances security across NVIDIA Enterprise AI factory deployments, please visit:
+To read more about how Trend Micro enhances security across NVIDIA Enterprise AI factory deployments, please visit:

-Kevin Simzer, COO at Trend: "Global organizations are racing to innovate with agentic AI systems, and there's a critical need to ensure the safety and security of these systems.
-The NVIDIA Agentic AI Safety blueprint provides an important enabling technology that works in conjunction with Trend's threat intelligence to support safety across all phases of the AI lifecycle – from model adoption, deployment, and runtime protection - allowing customers to innovate with AI faster."
+Kevin Simzer, COO at Trend Micro: 'Global organizations are racing to innovate with agentic AI systems, and there's a critical need to ensure the safety and security of these systems.
+The NVIDIA Agentic AI Safety blueprint provides an important enabling technology that works in conjunction with Trend's threat intelligence to support safety across all phases of the AI lifecycle from model adoption, deployment, and runtime protection allowing customers to innovate with AI faster.'

-Pat Lee, VP of Strategic Enterprise Partnerships at NVIDIA: "Embedding real-time, autonomous threat detection into enterprise AI factories empowers organizations to confidently scale innovation without compromising on protection.
-By integrating advanced cybersecurity directly into AI factories with Trend and NVIDIA Agentic AI blueprints, enterprise data, models, and workloads can remain resilient and trusted -unlocking the full potential of AI in a secure, accelerated environment."
+Pat Lee, VP of Strategic Enterprise Partnerships at NVIDIA: 'Embedding real-time, autonomous threat detection into enterprise AI factories empowers organizations to confidently scale innovation without compromising on protection.
+By integrating advanced cybersecurity directly into AI factories with Trend Micro and NVIDIA Agentic AI blueprints, enterprise data, models, and workloads can remain resilient and trusted unlocking the full potential of AI in a secure, accelerated environment.'

 To achieve this goal, Trend is deepening its AI-driven capabilities through the integration of Trend Cybertron , its cybersecurity-specific large language model.
 Built to detect and respond to evolving threats in real-time, Trend Cybertron is now deployable via NVIDIA u niversal LLM NIM m icroservice s , enabling scalable, secure inference across cloud, hybrid, and on-premise environments.
 This addition supports the alliance's shared goal of delivering intelligent, production-ready infrastructure for the AI era.